 If the Government can make it compulsory to microchip our dogs (cats to be included soon), they can make it compulsory to scan and check microchip ID.

-Thank you for your time and I look forward to your reply with the Ministers responses.
+Thank you for your time and I look forward to your reply.

 To find your MP’s email address, just add your postcode in this link:- https://members.parliament.uk/FindYourMP